Coperfectly Hopfian Groups and Shape Fibrator's Properties: Shape -Fibrators

-Assume $p: M^{n+k} \to B$ is an $N$-shaped PL map, where $M$ is a closed, orientable, PL $(n+k)$-manifold and B a triangulated manifold.
+\begin{proof} Suppose $N$ is a codimension-$(k-1)$ shape ${\rm m_{simpl}o}$-fibrator.
+Assume $p: M^{n+k} \to B$ is an $N$-shaped PL map, where $M$ is a closed orientable PL $(n+k)$-manifold and $B$ is a triangulated manifold.
 Then by \cite[Lemma~8.1]{VV1} $p$ is an approximate fibration over $B\backslash B^{(k-3)}$, and Theorem \ref{big theorem} implies that $p$ is an approximate fibration.